dublado/csabapalfi.github.io/_posts/2014-05-24-github-public-activity.md

 ---
 title: "Have you pushed any public commits to github today?"
 layout: post
-summary: "Check your 'real' public github activity with bash"
+summary: "Check your 'real' public github activity"
 ---

 ## The good